Digital Forensics and Incident Response Guide

 DFIR combines two disciplines that work better together than apart.

 Digital forensics examines system data, user activity, and digital evidence to determine if an attack is happening and who’s behind it.
-Think of it as detective work for the digital age investigating crime scenes that exist across hard drives, memory dumps, and network traffic.
+Think of it as detective work for the digital age, investigating crime scenes that exist across hard drives, memory dumps, and network traffic.
 The importance of digital forensics lies in its ability to uncover how, when, and why an attack occurred, turning raw evidence into actionable insight.

 Incident response is the process organizations follow to prepare for, detect, contain, and recover from data breaches.
 It’s about managing the chaos of security incidents with structure and speed.

-Why Organizations Need DFIR?
+Why Organizations Need Digital Forensics and Incident Response?

 Why DFIR Matter